TheCandidStartup/TheCandidStartup.github.io/_drafts/rewriting-history.md

 # Comments

 Where I've made larger scale changes to an existing post, I'll add a comment that explains what I've done.
-A comment is clearly meta-information about the post and identifies who made the change and when.
+A comment is clearly meta-data about the post and identifies who made the change and when.

 The changes made are still small scale and don't change the structure or meaning of the original post.
 In most cases the changes were made within a couple of weeks of publication.